Andes Crossing on Horseback from Argentina to Chile

 • One night’s accommodation in the Maipo Valley (Chile)

 • Dining tent with tables, chairs and tableware

-• Specialized guides, experts baqueanos area, cooking services
+• Specialized guides, experts in the baqueanos area, cooking services

-• Horses in excellent condition and easy to drive
+• Horses in excellent condition and easy to ride

 • 12 kg of equipment per pax. loading by horses

 • Satellite phone (only for use in case of contingencies)

 • Detailed information of flora, fauna and history of each place we pass through